HappySeaFox/sail/README.md

 ## Supported platforms

-Currently SAIL supports Windows and Linux platforms.
+Currently, SAIL supports the Windows and Linux platforms.

 ## Have questions or issues?

-Opening a GitHub [issue](https://github.com/smoked-herring/sail/issues) is a preferred way of communication and solving problems.
+Opening a GitHub [issue](https://github.com/smoked-herring/sail/issues) is the preferred way of communicating and solving problems.

 ## Architecture overview

-SAIL is written in C w/o using any third-party libraries (except for codecs).
+SAIL is written in pure C11 w/o using any third-party libraries (except for codecs).
 It also provides bindings to C++.

 ### SAIL plugins

-SAIL plugins is the deepest level.
-It's a set of standalone dynamically loaded codecs (SO on Linux and DLL on Windows).
+SAIL plugins are the deepest level.
+This is a set of standalone, dynamically loaded codecs (SO on Linux and DLL on Windows).
 They implement actual decoding and encoding capabilities.
 End-users never work with plugins directly.
-They always use abstract high-level APIs for that.
+They always use abstract, high-level APIs for that.

 ### libsail-common

 libsail-common holds common data types (images, pixel formats, I/O abstractions etc.) and a small set of functions shared between SAIL plugins and the high-level APIs.

 ### libsail

-libsail is a feature-rich high-level API.
+libsail is a feature-rich, high-level API.
 It provides comprehensive and lightweight interfaces to decode and encode images.
 End-users implementing C applications always work with libsail.

 ### libsail-c++

 libsail-c++ is a C++ binding to libsail.
 End-users implementing C++ applications may choose between libsail and libsail-c++.
-Using libsail-c++ is always recommended as it's much more simple to use in C++ applications.
+Using libsail-c++ is always recommended, as it's much more simple to use in C++ applications.

 ## License